 Response rates are also monitored to ensure the number of completes and partial completes by Local Authority, individual school, school type, year group, survey type and by demographic groups are in line with targets set for the term and completion rates from previous terms.
 Break off rates are also monitored.
-Through achieving 100,000+ completes each year, a high degree of accuracy is achieved, and the sample size enables collection of more accurate mean values (with larger sample sizes the identification of any outliers is easier, and their effect diminished).
+Through achieving 100,000+ completes each year, a high degree of accuracy is achieved, and the sample size enables collection of more accurate mean values (with larger sample sizes the identification of any outliers is easier and their effect diminished).
 Larger sample sizes also result in smaller margins of error, as it is more likely the sample achieved will be representative of the population at large.
-Additionally, during data editing, continuous variables within the data (e.g. minutes of activity) are checked for extreme values and outliers which are set to missing to avoid skew within the mean calculations.
-This is done after grouped breakdowns have been generated (e.g. 30 to 149 minutes grouped, or 150 minutes+) as they do not impact on threshold allocation and we wish to maximise the data used for those headline metrics.
+Additionally, during data editing, continuous variables within the data (e.g., minutes of activity) are checked for extreme values and outliers, both of which are set to missing to avoid skew within the mean calculations.
+This is done after grouped breakdowns have been generated (e.g., 30 to 149 minutes grouped, or 150 minutes+) as they do not impact on threshold allocation and we wish to maximise the data used for those headline metrics.
+As detailed in the 'Relevance' section above, in summer term, sample targets were removed and therefore responses in 2019-20 were fewer due to the coronavirus pandemic (e.g. 89k responses instead of just over 100k in the main dataset).
+The response size was still deemed sufficient for national analysis, however the decision was taken not to publish local authority (LA) data due to smaller response numbers by LAs.

 The Active Lives Children and Young People survey involves detailed quality assurance processes, and thorough checking is carried out at all stages of the project.
 Any questions considered for the survey are subject to cognitive testing prior to being added, to ensure the question is interpreted correctly and not misleading or overly taxing for respondents.
 The questionnaire is also checked by multiple people and across multiple devices.
 Throughout the fieldwork, a coding scheme is used for back-coding of activities - any which cannot be done automatically using this coding scheme are checked manually by Sport England.
-At the end of the process, all 'other' answers are assigned a code which indicate the type of activity it is, which can then be used in the derivation of the participation and composite variables.
+At the end of the process, all 'other' answers are assigned a code which indicate which type of activity it is, which can then be used in the derivation of the participation and composite variables.
 Data checking is also carried out to remove illegitimate responses and ensure patterns of responses make sense against what would be expected.
 Further information about the data checking, alongside derived variable creation and checks, can be found in the survey's full technical report also provided on UK Data Archive.